Vic Mitchell: Early life and career

 Mitchell married his wife Barbara in 1958, whilst doing his National Service in the Royal Air Force.
 He served at RAF St. Athan.
-The initially lived in a caravan parked in a nearby field, later moving into converted farm buildings.
+They initially lived in a caravan parked in a nearby field, later moving into converted farm buildings.
 In December 1962, they moved to Midhurst, Sussex.
 Mitchell was a dentist.
 He had a practice at Petersfield, Hampshire.
 Mitchell and his wife Barbara had two daughters.
 In 1972, Mitchell invented a dentist's tool, the Illuminated Probing Handpiece, which won the United Kingdom a gold medal at the Exposition de Innovation in Geneva, Switzerland that November and was also shown on the BBC television programme Tomorrow's World.
 In 1974, he invented a composting toilet which was displayed at the Centre for Alternative Technology, Machynlleth, Powys.
 Mitchell was introduced to the Duke of Edinburgh when he visited.
-The toilet was exported to many Third World countries From 1981 to 1984, Mitchell operated a pair of Fowler ploughing engines which he used to dredge lakes.
+The toilet was exported to many Third World countries.
+From 1981 to 1984, Mitchell operated a pair of Fowler ploughing engines which he used to dredge lakes.

 Their golden wedding anniversary in 2008 was celebrated by travelling on a special train on the Festiniog Railway, hauled by Palmerston and carrying the nameboard The Half Century.
 Barbara Mitchell died in September 2015.
 Mitchell died on 18 January 2021 at Middleton Lodge, Midhurst.